Table of Contents

-Due to the COVID-19 pandemic, these agencies have temporarily adjusted the way they provide services as explained below.
+Below are explanations about how these agencies have adjusted the way they provide services.

 TWS-VRS continues to accept applications and provide services to anyone who is interested in services to help them return to employment or go to work.
 Their physical offices are closed but its staff is providing services remotely.
 If anyone is interested in applying for services or is having difficulty reaching their counselor, they can call 512-936-6400.

 TWS-VRS reports some of their offices, including those where they are co-located in a Texas Workforce Solutions Office, are closed for in-person access by the public.
 Others are limiting the hours in which they are open for public access or are open by appointment only.

 OIB is an independent living program administered by the TWS-VRS program.
 It is for individuals over 55 who are blind or visually impaired who need services to help them live independently.
 Find out more information about the OIB program on the TWS-VRS website.
 Since this program is also administered under the TWS-VRS program, the same information above regarding the message to TWS-VRS customers and exceptions, apply to this program as well.

 ILCs have traditionally provided services to help individuals with their goals of living independently.
 These centers’ main focus is to provide information and referral, independent living skills training, counseling, advocacy, and transition services.
 The Texas Health and Human Services website provides a list of Texas ILCs and contact information for each.

 Contact the nearest ILC to you to find out what services they are providing at this time.
 A majority of these services had been provided in person prior to COVID.
 Services are now being provided remotely as much as possible.

 Some of the ILCs provide additional services besides the main focus areas mentioned above.
 Those ILCs are identified at the link above as well.

 DRTx Can Assist You with Getting VR Services